 Gaps in windows, doors, and walls can increase your energy use by letting heat escape and cold air enter.
 These gaps will force your heating system to work harder to maintain a comfortable temperature.
 Early winter is a perfect time to fill such gaps to save energy before the freezing winter weather arrives.

 Our Energy Advisors suggest focusing on foam cover behind exterior plugs, which can leak air even in well-insulated homes.
 He also advises that plugging gaps around doors is critical as a great deal of air often escapes through these areas.

 Our advisors also recommend using removable caulking to plug leaks behind exterior plugs and around doors.
 They suggest this type of caulking because it is tighter than weather stripping but can be peeled off relatively quickly if emergency access is required.

 Alternatively, qualified households can sign up for one of two free energy conservation programs – the Energy Affordability Program and the Home Winterproofing Program.
 These programs provide draft proofing free of charge for eligible customers.

 Save Energy in Winter by Insulating Your Home

 Inefficient attic and wall insulation will also let a great deal of heat escape, causing you to use more energy to warm your home.
 Again, early winter is an excellent time to check your insulation quality before the frigid winter temperatures set in.

 Greensaver’s Home Energy Solutions Team can assess the effectiveness of your insulation and upgrade it if necessary.
-Alternatively, our two flagship energy conservation programs – the Energy Affordability Program and the Home Winterproofing Program – offer insulation upgrades free of charge for those who qualify.
+Alternatively, the Energy Affordability Program and the Home Winterproofing Program – offer insulation upgrades free of charge for those who qualify.